I Love To Travel: Here’s Why!

 On a lovely summer evening, your table of ten would be under an open sky with remnants of salvage around you.

 And this place had live music, a full professional kitchen, and indoor plumbing!
+Not all nightspots we visited had indoor plumbing so this is important.

 And some places, even for young people, had classical music orchestras.
+Patrons danced around their tables and in the aisles.

 Some wore evening gowns and some were wearing designer jeans.
-More hobbyists.

 Pity; I cannot remember the name of the restaurant.